aukedejong/lovelace-windrose-card/README.md

 | unit   | string |                       |          | Unit, displayed after the state, without a space.
 If you need space, add it to the config. |
 | color  | string | --primary-text-color  |          | Color of the text.                                                                         |
 | entity | string |                       |    x     | State of the entity will be displayed                                                      |

+### Matching strategies

+The matching strategies can result in a different graph, depending on your sensor.
+How many state updates they get.

+#### Direction first

+Config value: 'direction-first'

+Every direction state during the configuration time frame is used for the graph.
+The algorithm searches for the last speed state at the time of the direction state measurment.
+It's possible not all speed state are used in the graph.

+#### Speed first

+Config value: 'speed-first'

+Every speed state during the configuration time frame is used for the graph.
+The algorithm searches for the last direction state at the time of the direction state measurement.
+It's possible not all direction states are used in the graph.

+It's probably best to choose the sensor that reports the most updates as first.

+#### Time frame

+Config value: 'time-frame'

+Extra data_period config: 'time-interval'

+Time is leading.
+For every moment back in time (default every 60 seocnds) the direction and speed states are determined.
+For data sources that only update state changes, this should result in a better graph.

+For the first two strategies, a percentage in the graph is a percentage of the measurement count not a percentage of time.

 ### Object colors